grepfs17/cm-copy-lists/README.md

 # Cardmarket Wants Lists Helper

-> A lightweight Chrome extension that turns Cardmarket’s “Wants” pages into a quick copy‑and‑paste tool for the Cardmarket format, with experimental Scryfall/Archidekt parsing support.
+A extension to help with managing Magic: The Gathering wants lists on Cardmarket.

 ---